 My new business could grow without my work increasing because we could hire new editors as demand warranted.
 The basic idea was also incredibly simple.
-Although I needed to learn how to position and market my business to bring in customers, I was delivering a straight forward service that only needed a website and email to work.
+Although I needed to learn how to position and market my business to bring in customers, I was delivering a straight forward service that only needed a website and email account to work.

 For more details on what exactly the Services Arbitrage business model is and how you can get real leverage with it, go here (10-minute read):

-Finally, I Start Making REAL Money
+Finally, I Started To Make REAL Money

 For the next few years I focused 100% on my editing business.
 I was excited to prove to myself that I did not just conceptually understand the key to making money from a business, but I could make it a practical reality in my life.

 Things grew slowly at first.
 However because I was consistent and focused, thanks to the power of compounding over time, my efforts were rewarded.